How do aircraft fly?

-These questions and more will be answered in our Introduction to Aerodynamics Flight lab.
+Students will learn to fly as they learn all the answers with our Elementary Aircraft Aerodynamics Lab.
 SoCal STEM carnival has developed several hands on activities that will teach students flight engineering.
-Students will learn the basic physics and components of flying airplanes including: Lift, low pressure areas, airfoils, wing design, and aerodynamics.
+Students will learn the basic physics and components of flying airplanes including: Lift, low pressure areas, airfoils, wing design, and introductory aerodynamics.
 This lesson and accompanying activities are safe and designed to immerse students in their own learning experience all the while expanding their knowledge about the physics that make flying possible.

 Lesson Centers